bairblog/bairblog.github.io/_posts/2018-10-09-pose_estimation.md

 <!--more-->

-The problem of learning full-body motion skills from videos have received some attention in computer graphics.
+The problem of learning full-body motion skills from videos has received some attention in computer graphics.
 Previous <a href="http://graphics.cs.cmu.edu/projects/controllerCapture/">techniques</a>
 often rely on manually-crafted control structures that impose strong